formkit/docs-content/inputs/taglist.md

 ## Tag appearance

-Just like the [Dropdown input](/inputs/dropdown) or [Autocomplete input](/inputs/autocomplete), the taglist input allows you to utilize slots to customize the look and feel of the options list and the selected option by leveraging the [renderless component pattern](https://adamwathan.me/renderless-components-in-vuejs/).
+Just like the [taglist input](/inputs/taglist) or [Autocomplete input](/inputs/autocomplete), the taglist input allows you to utilize slots to customize the look and feel of the options list and the selected option by leveraging the [renderless component pattern](https://adamwathan.me/renderless-components-in-vuejs/).

 In this example, we are going to use the `tag` slot to customize the look of the tags: